Enrolment & Welcome Week

 Where do I have to submit the Thesis to?

 The thesis shall be bound and submitted in triplicate, along with three digital versions, to the chairperson of the Examination Board by the date specified.
-The digital versions (provided, for example, on CD-ROMs) shall be attached to the three copies in a file format that can be generally accessed (e.g. pdf and txt, doc or rtf without access protection).
+(The digital versions, for example, on 3 CD-ROMs, or USB-sticks, must be in file format pdf and word doc without access protection.)
 The submission date of the thesis shall be documented.
 There are two options to submit your Master´s thesis:

 1. Submission on site (in person or by third person)